danielebailo/couchdb-dump/README.md

         -l   Number of lines (documents) to Restore at a time.
-[Default: 5000] (Restore Only) -t   Number of CPU threads to use when parsing data [Default: nProcs-1] (Backup Only) -a   Number of times to Attempt import before failing [Default: 3] (Restore Only) -V   Display version information.
+[Default: 5000] (Restore Only) -t   Number of CPU threads to use when parsing data [Default: nProcs-1] (Backup Only) -a   Number of times to Attempt import before failing [Default: 3] (Restore Only) -c   Create DB on demand, if they are not listed.
+        -q   Run in quiet mode.
+Suppress output, except for errors and warnings.
+        -V   Display version information.
         -h   Display usage information.